David Villa’s long-distance goal is a goalkeeper’s worst nightmare. How do Stefan Frei, other keepers avoid it?

 On through balls along the ground, he added, a keeper often needs to make the decision to leave the box even before the ball initially overtakes its eventual intended striker target.

 “So, it’s a matter of point-something seconds,’’ Frei said.
 “You pick up whether that ball is going to outpace the striker it’s intended for or not.
-Because the flip side is you come for it and the guy gets to it first and then you wind up in no man’s land where he dribbles around you, or you take a foul or get a red card.”
+Because the flip side is you come for it and the guy gets to it first and then you wind up in no-man’s land where he dribbles around you, or you take a foul or get a red card.”

 But the danger of always staying on the front foot, Frei added, is keepers getting caught unable to backpedal in time when a talented player suddenly chips a long shot over their heads.
-To avoid that, he studies film and keeps a mental log of players that might attempt a long distance goal.
+To avoid that, he studies film and keeps a mental log of players that might attempt a long-distance goal.

 “You kind of know who on the opponent’s team will have the audacity, or the skill to try something like that,” Frei said.
-“You know a rookie is most likely not going to try something like that.”

-Onetime Barcelona star Villa is certainly no rookie.
-And after putting one in from half a field away, every keeper this side of the Atlantic knows they can’t take their eye off him from any distance.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.